|

 for many years through trust-based techniques and a reputation for

+integrity.
 My father, Mike Rodney, wins national sales awards year after year by

 building relationships, one conversation, one customer at a time.
 The

+last kind of lead he would want is a defensive, angry one.
 As you scratch your head and try to figure out ways to connect with

 customers, keep your brand values high in your mind.
 Make sure that